aferust/epanet-d-dev/README.md

 To compile release versions, append ``` -b release``` to the end of the dub command.

 ## Using C interface
-Druntime and Phobos must be explicitly linked.
+The D runtime and Phobos must be explicitly linked.
 For instance in a Windows machine below C code must be compiled with:
 ```cl phobos2-ldc.lib druntime-ldc.lib epanet3.lib main.c```

 ```C